With the popularity of flexible spending accounts on the rise, participants want to know, “What’s the right amount to put in my FSA?”

 Some vendors set up FSAs, so they automatically receive common medical expense notifications.
 These expenses could include things like a visit to the doctor or a prescription purchase.
 That way, they don’t have to submit a claim for reimbursement.
 However, once their funds have been exhausted, employees can no longer receive reimbursements until the following plan year.

 In the past, FSAs had the “use it or lose it” rule.
 Participants who didn’t spend all of their FSA balance by the end of the plan year lost those funds.
 Recent changes in FSA regulations now allow employers to choose to offer either a FSA Carryover or a grace period instead of “use it or lose it.”
-Under FSA Carryover, you can carry over up to $570 to the following plan year.
+Starting in 2023, under FSA Carryover, you can carry over up to $610 to the following plan year.
 Under a grace period, you get extra time at the end of the plan year to spend down your balance.
 The employer chooses which option to offer.
 Check with your HR as to what your company’s FSA plan allows.

 How is my FSA amount calculated?